cypress-io/cypress-documentation/source/guides/guides/debugging.md

 cypress:server:cypress about to exit with code 0 +4ms
 ```

-## Hack the installed Cypress code
+## Edit the installed Cypress code

 The installed Test Runner comes with the fully transpiled, unobfuscated JavaScript source code that you can hack on.
 First, print where the binary is installed using the {% url "`cypress cache path`" command-line#cypress-cache-path %} command.